rbrk17/ML_R/README.md

 Author: RAKSHANA B S (RB5118)

+Please note that I have replaced variables as per homework instructions for clarity:
+- 'B' refers to 'original_badnet'.
+- 'G' refers to 'RepairedNet'.

 ## Introduction
 This project focuses on designing a backdoor detector for BadNets trained on the YouTube Face dataset using the pruning defense technique discussed in class.
 The primary goal of the detector is to correctly classify inputs as either clean or backdoored.
 The input for the detector includes: